Authored by the expert who managed and guided the team behind the Spain Property Pack

 Are Malaga property listing prices close to the actual sale price in 2026?

-In Malaga in 2026, closed sale prices average about 8% below the listed asking prices.
+In Malaga in 2026, we estimate that final sale prices are usually about 5% to 8% below listing prices.

 What is the price per sq m or per sq ft for properties in Malaga in 2026?